 Go 720 Frequently-asked questions:

 To check your software version, tap on the bottom-right of the screen from the main display.
 A route summary is displayed.
-Towards the bottom right, you'll find the version number in a small grey box.
+Towards the bottom right, you’ll find the version number in a small grey box.
 Tap this for more info on versions.
-If you're not running the latest version, you can download and install a TomTom software update free of charge using the TomTom Home application, which can be downloaded from TomTom's site |
+If you’re not running the latest version, you can download and install a TomTom software update free of charge using the TomTom Home application, which can be downloaded from TomTom’s site If you have a newer version, please let us know |

-Travel news | You can get travel news on some of the TomTom Go range in one of two ways.
-Mobile Phone: Via a mobile phone's Internet connection.
+You can get travel news on some of the TomTom Go range in one of two ways.
+Mobile Phone: Via a mobile phone’s Internet connection.
 You will need a mobile phone that can connect to the Internet and has Bluetooth.
-You can 'pair' your phone and TomTom Go, and at regular intervals, the TomTom will use your phone's Internet connection to download travel news.
-More Using RDS travel data: In some countries, including the UK, there's a travel data service called RDS-TMC that's broadcast over FM radio.
+You can ‘pair’ your phone and TomTom Go, and at regular intervals, the TomTom will use your phone’s Internet connection to download travel news.
+More Using RDS travel data: In some countries, including the UK, there’s a travel data service called RDS-TMC that’s broadcast over FM radio.
 The service is free, and some TomTom devices, such as the TomTom Go 720T can make use of a plug-in RDS-TMC receiver.
 For more on getting traffic information on your TomTom, see our TomTom Traffic page |

 Extra voices |

 TomTom products allow you to use different voice files to suit your mood.
 You can install multiple voice files and switch between installed voices.
 The TomTom CD comes with a number of different voice files, but there are a couple of other places to pick up some new voices to heighten your driving pleasure.
+You can download a few extra voices directly from TomTom’s site – we opted for John "Bear right, Badger Left" Cleese.
+As well as TomTom’s site, we recommend Sat Nav Voices as a top place to pick up a new voice for your TomTom – their range includes Once downloaded, voices can be installed from your PC using TomTom Home.
+(Help on copying).
+Voices can be activated on the TomTom via ‘Change Preferences > Voice preferences’ |

 |

-Extra POIs | POI stands for Point of Interest, and is a database of locations that can be overlaid onto a TomTom map.
+POI stands for Point of Interest, and is a database of locations that can be overlaid onto a TomTom map.
 One obvious example of this, is a speed camera location POI, and we outline how to install and set up a speed camera database on our TomTom Safety Camera page.
+The process of installing a POI, is that you need to copy two files into the folder that contains the map that you want to associate the POI with.
+The two files are:

-For help copying POIs into the right folder on your TomTom, follow the example for the camera POI If you're looking for other POI databases to install, try TomTom Plus, TomTom's list of POIs here , or the PocketGPS POI list |
+For help copying POIs into the right folder on your TomTom, follow the example for the camera POI If you’re looking for other POI databases to install, try TomTom Plus, TomTom’s list of POIs here , or the PocketGPS POI list The pre-supplied POIs are in a file called poi.dat – You can rename this if you don’t want them to appear in your POI list – or you can delete the file to save space (keep a copy, just in case)

-Copying files to TomTom | If you're looking to copy files (such as voices, maps or POI databases), here's how you do it: Connect the TomTom to the PC using the USB connector.
+If you’re looking to copy files (such as voices, maps or POI databases), here’s how you do it: Connect the TomTom to the PC using the USB connector.
 To transfer files, you can either use the TomTom Home application (From www.tomtom.com), or you can copy files manually.
-When connected, the TomTom's internal disk drive can be found in My Computer, if you want to take a look or change files.
+When connected, the TomTom’s internal disk drive can be found in My Computer, if you want to take a look or change files.
 Once connected, go to My Computer, and you should find a drive called "TomTom".
-Double-click this, and you should be presented with a view of the contents of the memory card that's installed in the TomTom Go 720.
-You can then use Windows drag-and-drop to copy files. |
+Double-click this, and you should be presented with a view of the contents of the memory card that’s installed in the TomTom Go 720.
+You can then use Windows drag-and-drop to copy files.

 Accessories |